-BIND-1.00-43: There is a missing or invalid ON/OFF value for '<parameter>' on line <number> of the configuration file.
+CONN-1.00-43: There is a missing or invalid ON/OFF value for 'rameter>' on line <number> of the configuration file.
 This entry will be ignored.
 Correct the line specified in the configuration file before continuing.

-Explanation The configuration file contains a parameter that is defined to use either an ON the VLM.EXE file is loaded, delete or correct the line specified by the error
+Explanation: The configuration file contains a parameter that is defined to use either an ON or OFF value, but a different value or no value has been specified.
+This invalid line will be ignored by the configuration process.
+Action: No action is required at this point.
+However, to avoid this message the next time the VLM.EXE file is loaded, delete or correct the line specified by the error message.